Mythical and enchanted, New Zealand is so far removed from so much of the world. A little magical paradise at the bottom of the planet.

 Ok, full disclosure: Auckland kinda sucks.
 There’s a slang in New Zealand: JAFA.
 It means ‘just another fucking Aucklander’.

 Though not the nation’s capital, Auckland is New Zealand’s largest and most populous containing nearly the same population as the whole of South Island.
-It is very likely that you will begin your Auckland backpacking adventure here as this is where most international flights come in to, and while it does suck comparatively to everywhere else in New Zealand, there are cool things to do in Auckland.
+It is very likely that you will begin your Auckland backpacking adventure here as this is where most international flights come in to, and while it does suck comparatively to everywhere else in New Zealand, there are cool things to do.

 The city itself has a few fine museums, some colonial pretty buildings, and a lively cultural scene with regular comedy and music festivals.
 The culinary scene is also world-class and there are more pubs and microbreweries than you will ever be able to drink.

-Day trips out of Auckland’s crowded centre is where it gets really good.
+Day trips from Auckland‘s crowded centre is where it gets really good.
 The beaches on the north shore are super yummy and you can get some anti-city nature vibes in the forests and mountains to Auckland’s west.

 3. Cheer Along at an All Blacks Rugby Match